mesosphere/dcosdev/README.md

 dcosdev build java
 ```

-**Note:** You can add further java projects as peer folders to the `scheduler folder` under `java`.
+**Note:** You can add further gradle java projects as peer folders to the `scheduler folder` under `java`.
 TBD introduce similar support for GO.

 #### integration tests